 Join Multiple Tool

-The Join Multiple tool combines two or more inputs based on a commonality between the input tables.
+Use the Join Multiple tool to combine two or more inputs based on a commonality between the input tables.
 By default, the tool outputs a full outer join.
 See Join Tool.

 - Select how to perform the Join.

 - Join by Record Position: Select this option when the input tables to be joined have the same field structure, and the data is joined by its position within the two tables.